 What do you need to do to take care of yourself?

 These questions clarify patterns that keep you stuck.
 Getting to the original upset means tracing the emotion back to a past event.
 If there is no past event, trace the feelings to whatever comes up.

 Your spouse tends to interrupt you during arguments.
 This infuriates you and leads to a yelling match.
 You're shocked at how mad you get but don't know why.

 Writing gets to the original upset.
 Keep writing.
 If you still have trouble, use this statement.

 "I feel afraid because...." fill in the blank.
 Why afraid?
 Because fear is often underneath hurt and anger.

 Repeat this sentence until you get to a memory that's connected to the present issue.
 It'll feel like an ah-ha moment.
 That awareness pushes you to grow!

 Now you know what the original problem is and what's causing the intensity.

-Writing helps you get you back to center.
+Writing helps get you back to center.
 You can't do that when emotions are running wild or being stuffed.
-Relationships get easier when you can handle difficult feelings and take care of yourself.
-Knowing your triggers can decrease everyday reactions because you know where your upset is coming from versus getting lost in all that emotion.
+Relationships get easier when you can handle feelings.
+Being aware of your feelings can decrease everyday reactions because you know where your upset is coming from versus getting lost in all that emotion.